DAILY LIFE IN ENGLAND IN THE PAST

 For the wealthy furniture was very comfortable.
 It was upholstered and finely carved.
 People ate while reclining on couches.
 Oil lamps were used for light.
 Furthermore some people had a piped water supply.
 Water was brought into towns in aqueducts they went along lead pipes to individual houses.

-The sons and daughters of well to do Romans went to primary school to learn to read and write and do simple arithmetic.
-Only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
+The sons and daughters of better off Romans went to primary school to learn to read and write and do simple arithmetic.
+Usually only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
 Girls and boys from wealthy families were taught at home by tutors.
 Some upper class Roman women were highly educated.

 Roman boys and girls wore a kind of necklace called a bulla.
 It consisted of a charm inside a pouch.
 It was worn around the neck.
 A boy wore his until he reached manhood.
 A girl discarded hers when she got married.
 For rich children the bulla might be made of gold.

 For the rich in Roman Britain luxuries like wine and olive oil were imported.

 The Romans also introduced new foods into Britain, among them celery, cabbages, radishes, cucumbers, broad beans and walnuts.
 Romans cooked on charcoal stoves.
 Olive oil was imported.
 So were olives, figs and grapes.
 Wine was also imported (although the Romans attempted to grow vines in Britain).